New COVID-19 testing options available by appointment only.*

 All test specimens are sent to independent, third-party labs for processing.
-Current lab turnaround time for results averages 3 to 7 days.
+Results may take 2 to 3 days or even longer in some instances or in times of peak demand.
 Results are sent to the patient securely through MyChart.* The patient will receive a link through email to sign up to view results through MyChart.

 Will you use the Abbott ID NOW™ rapid COVID-19 test at the drive-thru test sites?